Sunday, August 25, 2024

 comfortable gathering point for aperitifs and dinners.

 Our first order of business on the morning of August 6 was a bike ride along the canal to the town of Chagny, about 5 kilometers further downstream from Santenay.
-Chagny is larger than Santenay and lies on the borders of two wine regions.
+Chagny is larger than Santenay and lies on the border of two wine regions.

 The port at Chagny.
 Had we not found space at Santenay, this would